zrydys/zrydys.github.io/ais.md

 This project aims at **increasing safety of sailing and water sports** even in [remote](remote.html) communities.

+**What**: Capture live Automatic Identification System (AIS) signals from vessels and display maritime traffic.

-**How**: Building tiny systems at villages to track ships, based on affordable hardware and know-how, to capture live Automatic Identification System (AIS) signals from vessels and display traffic.
+**How**: Building tiny systems at villages to track ships, based on affordable hardware and know-howr.
+[Circular](circular.html) reusing of simple devices.

 **Why**: Many hours in sea rescue patrols, free kayaking initiatives, and apparently-calm waters led to helping non-profit for the sustainable and safe tourism & community use of water sports.
+Conscious about safety in rivers and sea for navigation, fishing, sports.

 **Where**
 Suitable for sailing in coast or rivers and lakes (few small spots [areas](mapeuaf.html) under consideration now).